- Propeller Performance Factors -

 The very best contemporary propellers can approach 90% peak conversion efficiency, but with any propeller, the efficiency drops very rapidly as the tip velocity exceeds its optimal value.
 The loss of efficiency occurs because the local air velocity over the surface of the propeller blade (near the point of maximum chordal airfoil thickness and velocity) will reach Mach 1, and create a shockwave that separates the airflow from the surface and dissipates propeller energy.

 It is actually quite simple to do the arithmetic necessary to determine the tip Mach of a prop at a given RPM and true airspeed.
-First, calculate the helical tip velocity components (rotational velocity, Vr, and translational velocity, Vt).
+First, calculate the helical tip velocity components (rotational velocity, Vr, and aircraft forward velocity, Va).

 The rotational velocity is the diameter of the prop times the RPM times a conversion factor.
 Again using KTAS as the unit of speed, the rotational velocity in feet per second is: